 ## For (mostly processed) products in Chapters 17 — 24 of the HS, use the same procedure but with weights of 60% (Comtrade) and 40% (IDB)

 ## For Raw and refined sugar—probably the most distorted price for any agricultural commodity, although dairy products, bananas and rice would come close—a world reference price will be used, althgough it’s not certain yet which one.
 None of this could be called accurate.
 Despite the illusion of mathematical estimation, it’s nothing more than a diplomatic compromise and therefore bound to give rise to fur ther disputes along the way.
 For example, the ‘filters’ work at the 6-digit level because the Comtrade data (and most of the IDB data) is at that level.
 But many of the processed products that are of interest are identified at 8-digit or even 10-digit level.
 Each Member will have to apply some sort of ‘scaling’ of the Comtrade and IDB data to apply the prices found there at 6-digit level to products at the lower level of specification.
 4. What comes next In summary: the hard part.
 Negotiatiors now have to work out the thresholds for the ‘tiers’ and the cuts to be applied in each tier.
 This will take months because there’s very little agreement (you won’t be surprised to learn) about what the details of the Framework agreed in July 2004 mean.
 I will be surprised if Ministers managed to squeeze out an agreement in December, in Hong Kong.
 Meanwhile, each Member is expected to do it’s own AVE calculations and submit them for verification by other Members.
+Unit Chefs provides an easy and convenient way to calculate.
 The largest economies are expected to conclude this realatively simple spreadsheet procedure by the end of May.
 There will be an ‘objections’ procedure with—no doubt—more wrangles to come over AVE’s that fall just on or near the threshold between tiers.